10 tips for finding the right car insurance policy for you

 Depending on the car you drive, it may be worth learning what the insurer’s policy is regarding repairs.

-If you own a classic car or a luxury model then there may only be a few mechanics you know who can sort out any damage to your beloved vehicle.
+If you own a classic car or a luxury model then there may only be a few mechanics you know who can sort out any damage to your beloved vehicle or your favourite local locksmith to assist with missing keys.
 However, your insurer might only cover work carried out by one of its approved partners – so make sure you’re aware how this will affect you in the event you want to stick to your usual repair team.

 Remember to also find out if your policy will include a courtesy car as if you are left without a vehicle for a period of time while it is fixed, this can make getting about in the meantime far easier.